-Scanning takes an input stream of characters and converts that into a stream of tokens.
-The tokens are then passed on to the parsing phase.
-Parsing converts the stream of tokens provided by the scanner into some object.
+The compilation process comprises two phases: scanning (sometimes called lexing) and parsing.
+Scanning converts an input stream of characters into a stream of tokens.
+These tokens form the input to the parsing phase.
+Parsing converts the stream of tokens into some object: exactly what object is determined by you, the user of SmaCC.